 Payment: Deposit is required upon submission of this agreement, and/or upon receiving the first Insurance check.
-All progress payments shall be due within 10 days from invoice date, and/or upon receipt of the same from Insurance Company.
+All progress payments shall be due within 20 days from invoice date, and/or upon receipt of the same from Insurance Company.
 Final payment shall be upon substantial completion and submittal of the final invoice (pay per trade- roof, siding, gutters, etc.).
 Any amount not paid when due shall bear interest from the due date until paid in full at 18%, or the maximum amount allowed by law.

-Warranties and limitation on liability: Contractor grants the customer a two year warranty on workmanship.
+Warranties and limitation on liability: Contractor grants the customer a four year warranty on workmanship.
 In the event of a claim of defective workmanship, the notice of the warranty claim must be submitted in writing and must describe the claim in sufficient detail to determine the nature of the problem(s), and must be signed by the customer.
-Removal of the roofing system lifts a great weight from the building.
+Removal of the roofing system, in addition to letting the sun in, lifts a great weight from the building.
 This causes uplift in the building, sometimes resulting in interior cracking of walls, ceilings, and floors.
 Such cracking may disappear upon roof replacement, however, uplift is unavoidable.
 Therefore, contractor shall not be liable should interior cracks occur.
 Any re-roofing requires removal of the membrane protecting the building from rainwater.
 Contractor shall use best efforts to cover the roof if rain occurs during re-roofing.
 However, if rain occurs during re-roofing, rain infusion and even mold infestation are inevitable.
 Therefore, should mold occur, contractor shall not be liable.
 Should fire, casualty, vandalism, storm(s) resulting in whole, or partial destruction of the building should occur during the work due it shall not be deemed the fault of the contractor, customer shall look solely to the homeowners insurance for recourse for any damage, and contractor shall not be liable.
 Contractor is not a dealer in roofing materials, and does not warrant materials supplied or installed.
 It is agreed that shingles and tiles shall vary in color and texture from time to time, and that sure variation does not constitute a default under this agreement.

 Change orders: Any extra work which is requested of required due to the condition of the building or building code changes shall be performed only after a written change order, “Addendum”, is signed by the customer upon a contractors change order form, and delivered to contractor accompanied by full payment for the change order if applicable.
 A change order may increase or decrease the price, provided for more or less time to complete work, for more or less materials or labor and other clauses.